jsreport/docs/docs/client-html.md

-`client-html` recipe renders html using specified [javascript templating engine](/learn/templating-engines) on the **client side**.
+> `client-html` recipe renders html using specified [javascript templating engine](/learn/templating-engines) on the **client side**.
 This is very significant difference form standard [html](/learn/html) recipe.

 The main purpose of `client-html` recipe is to make html reports more interactive and responsive.
 With client rendering you can interact with user by filtering or sorting input data and repainting just affected part of report.

-In this case it is no longer a report but rather an widget.
-In combination with jsreport [embedding extension](/learn/embedding) user can also in place customize widget in the embedded jsreport editor.
+The output of the template rendering based on the `client-html` recipe is an html page which wraps the template definition and render it on the client side when it's loaded.
+The wrapping page also links jsreport `embed.js` and exposes template definition in the javascript object `jsreport.template`.
+This is very handy for making self editable and exportable reports.

+Note that `client-html` rendering really runs in the browser which means other jsreport server extensions like adding images or running scripts won't be invoked.

 ##Example